 Free sex hormone levels and percentages are often calculated from levels of total sex hormone, albumin, SHBG, and CBG with validated mathematical models constructed from data of published studies.
 This is because free sex hormone levels are usually very low (pM range) and are difficult to measure with routine blood testing methods.
 While generally in the vicinity of the true values, calculated results may not always be fully accurate (Rosner, 2015; Goldman et al., 2017; Handelsman, 2017; Keevil & Adaway, 2019).
 As such, measured levels, when feasible, are preferable.

 Plasma proteins like albumin and SHBG are synthesized in the liver and are then secreted into the blood.
 In addition to binding to SHBG, sex hormones modulate the liver production of SHBG and hence influence their own plasma protein binding.
 Androgens decrease SHBG production while estrogens increase SHBG production (Anderson, 1974; Moore & Bulbrook, 1988).
 Administration of the anabolic steroid stanozolol (a synthetic DHT derivative) for just a few days suppresses SHBG levels by 63% (Krause et al., 2004).
 Continuous therapy with extreme doses of testosterone and other anabolic steroids decrease SHBG levels by 90% (Ruokonen et al., 1985; Moore & Bulbrook, 1988).
 Similarly, weakly androgenic progestins like medroxyprogesterone acetate (MPA), norethisterone (NET), and levonorgestrel (LNG) decrease SHBG production (Kuhl, 2005), and very high doses of medroxyprogesterone acetate and megestrol acetate (MGA) have been reported to decrease SHBG levels by up to around 50 to 90% (Heubner et al., 1987; Lundgren et al., 1990; Lundgren & Lønning, 1990).
 Conversely, combined birth control pills containing the synthetic estrogen ethinylestradiol (EE) (and a minimally androgenic or an antiandrogenic progestin) increase SHBG levels by about 4-fold (Odlind et al., 2002).
-High-dose oral synthetic estrogens increase SHBG levels by up to 5- to 10-fold (von Schoultz et al., 1989).
+High doses of oral synthetic estrogens, like EE and diethylstilbestrol (DES), increase SHBG levels by up to 5- to 10-fold (von Schoultz et al., 1989).